VladimirTyrin/XamarinTicTacToe/README.md

 Based on https://github.com/OPEXGroup/TicTacToeGame

-Visual Studio 2017 is required for build
+Visual Studio 2017+ is required for build

 ## ToDo

-* Optimize image loading (add cache)
 * Settings (GameConfiguration is hardcoded now)